 - 67% of blog owners plan to publish video content from guest bloggers.

-- Infographics are becoming an easily consumable piece of content, leading to 52% of blogs wanting to publish infographics from guest bloggers.
+- Infographics are becoming easily consumable pieces of content, leading to 52% of blogs wanting to publish infographics from guest bloggers.

 - The leading reason publishers seek guest posts is to share ideas from different perspectives with their audience.